 Finding your home a bit chilly?
 Most people want to run to the thermostat and turn up the temperature, but this uses a lot of energy (and can be expensive).
 Instead of turning up the heat, put on some thick socks, a warm sweater, or cuddle under a blanket!

-You could also take it one step further by taking Polar Beat International’s thermostat challenge at work, home, or school!
+Green Action tip: Take it one step further by taking Polar Beat International’s thermostat challenge at work, home, or school!

 4. Dress to Impress (Yourself)

 It’s true.
 If you are dressed poorly in this kind of weather, you won’t be impressed.
 Be sure to dress appropriately so that you can embrace the winter season and continue to be active!
 Bundle up and try snowshoeing, cross-country skiing, skating, or winter cycling to get around or just for fun!
 There are plenty of beautiful trails and parks in Manitoba for you to explore and enjoy this winter – so bundle up!

 Green Action tip: Stay away from disposable, chemical-based hand warmers!
 Instead, make your own with leftover/ unwanted fabric and rice or flax seeds.

 One thing we’re all learning about during the pandemic is staycations.
 There are plenty of options to explore in Manitoba from yurting and cross-country skiing to eco-cabins and spa experiences.

 Green Action tip: Consider sharing a ride to one of our many wonderful winter destinations through the single-trip matching feature of GoManitoba.

 6. But First, Coffee

 Nothing beats holding a warm mug in your hands, and feeling that warm deliciousness of your morning coffee (or tea) as it coats your throat and stomach on the way down.